As your little one graduates from baby to toddler to big kid, their hair changes too—here’s how to care for it.

 Maybe your baby was born with a gloriously thick mop of hair; maybe they were born with, well, absolutely none at all.
-But whatever hair your little one had (or didn’t have!) when they came into the world, you’ll start to notice hair changing over time as they grow from the delicate little creature you first met to a brave, boisterous toddler and finally an independent big kid.
-But how do you know when to switch from baby shampoo to kids hair care?
-And how does hair actually change as kids get older?
+But whatever baby hair your little one had (or didn’t have!) when they came into the world, you’ll start to notice hair changing over time as they grow from the delicate little creature you first met to a brave, boisterous toddler and finally an independent big kid.
+But how do you know when to switch from baby-friendly shampoo to kids' hair care?
+And how does newborn hair actually change as kids get older?
 Well, let’s break it down.

 In the few weeks before birth, babies shed most of their lanugo—but some babies (especially ones born early) still have this soft layer of full-body fuzz when they enter the world.
 This special newborn hair naturally sheds in the first days and weeks as babies grow, so your big goal right now is to help support babies’ developing skin.
 Because newborns’ skin is so delicate and doesn’t produce much oil, make sure that whatever shampoo and body wash you use won’t strip much-needed moisture from hair and skin; a sponge bath or bath every few days is enough.
 Our clean, tear-free Baby Shampoo + Wash is sulfate-free, supremely non-irritating, and comes in a fragrance-free version for the tiniest, most sensitive littles.

-Hey, there’s a reason we always talk about baby-fine hair—it’s because babies are known for extra-delicate, wispy strands in the first year or so of life.
-Gentleness is key here: that baby hair isn’t exactly the strongest (that’s why you might notice young babies developing a bald spot where their heads rub against their bassinet or crib).
-Keep up the Baby Shampoo + Wash; it’s made with our ultra-moisturizing hero ingredient, squalane, to maintain the moisture balance of hair and scalp—and we ban over 2000 potentially irritating ingredients from our formula.
+There’s a reason we always talk about baby-fine hair—it’s because babies are known for extra-delicate, wispy strands in the first year or so of life.
+Gentleness is key when it comes to baby hair products: that baby hair isn’t exactly the strongest (that’s why you might notice young babies developing a bald spot where their heads rub against their bassinet or crib).
+Our baby-friendly Shampoo + Wash is made with our ultra-moisturizing hero ingredient, squalane, to maintain the moisture balance of hair and scalp—and we ban over 2000 potentially irritating ingredients from our formula.
 If your baby’s hair length is still in the super-short pixie stage (which can last all the way until toddlerdom, depending on how fast their hair grows), you likely won’t need a moisturizing conditioner just quite yet (but stay tuned for more on kids conditioner in a minute!).

 As your baby grows and bathtime becomes a little more interactive, it can also become an essential part of the nighttime wind-down ritual.
 That’s why we created our two plant-derived aromas to make bathtime that much sweeter; our Vanilla + Ylang Ylang Baby Shampoo + Wash has that perfect, powdery-soft “baby” smell, and our dreamy, aromatherapeutic Rose + Geranium Baby Shampoo + Wash is designed to evoke a sense of calm before bedtime.
 And because our fragrances are 100% plant-derived, you know it’s safe for babies’ delicate skin and hair.